-Hallucinogens are split into two categories: classic hallucinogens and dissociative drugs.
-Both kinds produce side effects like hallucinations or sensations and images of things that seem real but aren’t.
-Additionally, both hallucinogens and dissociative drugs can cause an out-of-body-like experience that makes you feel as if you’re disconnected from or don’t have control of your body.
-Even though some people believe these drugs have benefits, our Milford treatment center is aware of hallucinogens’ effects and how dangerous they really are.
+They are split into two categories: classic hallucinogens and dissociative drugs.
+Both kinds produce side effects like hallucinations or sensations and images of things that seem real but are not.
+Additionally, each can cause an out-of-body-like experience that makes you feel as if you are disconnected from or do not have control of your body.
+Even though some people believe these drugs have benefits, our Milford rehab is aware of hallucinogens’ effects and how dangerous they really are.

 Various types of dissociative drugs or hallucinogens can produce similar side effects.
 There are also some common hallucinogenic plants that these drugs are derived from, such as peyote (Lophophora williamsii), salvia (Salvia divinorum), ololiuqui (Turbina corymbosa), and ebena (Virola theiodora).
 Also known as magic mushrooms or shrooms, certain kinds of fungi and mushrooms can also produce hallucinogenic side effects.